JuliusAgency/jla-node-monorepo/packages/private/authorization-repo-mongo/readme.md

 ### Usage
 ```
   import { ModelType, initRules, rulesRepository } from '@juliusagency/authorization-repo-mongo';

-If an application doesn't use a Rules Management feature do the following (once only):
+  // If an application doesn't use a Rules Management feature do the following (once only):

-Create authorization definitions - acl.json or rbac.json file.
+  // Create authorization definitions - acl.json or rbac.json file.

-Add the file into the .gitignore.
+  // Add the file into the .gitignore.

-Populate the authorization definitions into the application DataBase:
+  //Populate the authorization definitions into the application DataBase:
   initRules(ModelType.ACL, aclData);
-or:
+  // or:
   initRules(ModelType.RBAC, rbacData);

-The authorization repository is ready to be used (injected into) by
+  // The authorization repository is ready to be used (injected into) by
-the @juliusagency/authorization-checker package.
+  // the @juliusagency/authorization-checker package.

 ```